Fake News Data Collection and Classification: Iterative Query Selection for Opaque Search Engines with Pseudo Relevance Feedback: Experiments

 \subsection{Iterative Query Selection with Relevance Feedback}

 In this experiment, we evaluate the full \emph{iterative query selection (IQS)} pipeline based on a process that mimics interaction with Twitter's search engine.
-Twitter uses a boolean retrieval model meaning that the returned results must contain all the words in the query.
-We assume an opaque search engine ($se$) and access the corpus through the boolean search only. \commentmaor{We used a boolean retrieval model such as in Twitter since IQS final purpose is to retrieve relevant data for a fake news classification task from the Twitter search engine.}
+Twitter uses a boolean retrieval model, which means that the returned results must contain all the words in the query.
+We assume an opaque search engine ($se$) and access the corpus through the boolean search process, like in Twitter.